A-Z of Student Services

 Kathleen Lindenmayer, Director

-The Cashier's Office is responsible for the billing and collection of all monies due to the university, operating under the guidelines and policies set forth by the CSCU Board of Regents.
-For additional information regarding billing, see Frequently Asked Questions – General Topics.
+The Cashier’s Office is responsible for the billing and collection of all monies due to the university, operating under the guidelines and policies set forth by the CSU Board of Trustees.
+For additional information regarding billing, see Frequently Asked Questions – General Topics or go to the Cashier’s Frequently Asked Questions website.

 The Center for Student Involvement (CSI) is the main point of contact for student leaders wanting to get involved, plan events, form new student organizations and assist those currently involved with one.

-The CSI staff advises in the operation of more than 80 student organizations including the Student Government Association, the Program Activities Council, and Greek Council, and provides assistance with leadership development, university policies, and event planning.
-The Leadership, Compassion and Creativity Certificate Program is also run through the CSI Office.
+The CSI staff advises in the operation of more than 80 student organizations including the Student Government Association, the Program Activities Council, and Fraternity and Sorority Life Council, and provides assistance with leadership development, university policies, and event planning.
+The Leadership, Compassion and Creativity Certificate Program (LCCC) is also run through the CSI Office.
 The CSI staff coordinates programs, events, and activities on campus organized by and for students through the Student Activities Master Calendar.

 Clubs and Organizations